-In thinking about the future, Library faculty and staff created personas to capture some of the more unique needs and user characteristics that they need to support in the future.
-In part 2 of thisproject, these personas can be used to identify people to engage, develop use cases, and test recommendations.
+In thinking about the future of the Library, staff created personas to capture some of the more unique needs and user characteristics that they need to support in the future.
+In part 2 of this research project, these personas can be used to identify people to engage, develop use cases, and test recommendations.
 Full portraits of each persona are in the appendix.